• The Engagement Ring Saga: When You Don’t Like The Ring

 That is, until the day after, when I started to worry about ‘the engagement ring’…

-The truth is it just wasn’t ‘me’ {it was big, bold and flashy, whereas I don’t actually wear much jewelry, and when I do, it’s delicate and dainty.} But when the man you love has just got down on one knee and asked you to be his wife because he wants to love you forever, the last thing you want to do is mention any doubts you have about the ring he’s spent months saving up for and carefully chosen for you!
+The truth is it just wasn't ‘me' (it was big, bold and flashy, whereas I don't actually wear much jewelry, and when I do, it's delicate and dainty).
+But when the man you love has just got down on one knee and asked you, through tear filled eyes, to be his wife, the last thing you want to do is mention any doubts you have about the ring he's spent months saving up for and carefully chosen for you!

 via Martha Stewart Weddings